hosamyousof/HRIS.MVC/README.md

   - AttachTo-Next
   - SlowCheetah

-Create Database
+To Generate Database
+1. Update App.Config ConnectionStrings base on your database.
-Go to "Package Manager Console" and input "Update-Database" It will create database, tables and seed database
+2. Go to "Package Manager Console" and input "Update-Database", It will create database, tables and seed database

 Note: Please make sure your default project is HRIS.Data just incase Update-Database is not working